Registration under GST Section 68: How to Register for GST

 Register your business and confirm your GST number

 With this step, you can start your registration and understand the different sections.
-After completing your GST registration, you need to verify your details by filling the GSTR-1.
+After completing your GST registration, you need to verify your details by filling out the GSTR-1.

 Got a question?